sjfakharian/Data-Insight-Tools/Pattern_Recognition_Methods.md

 2. **Overfitting**: Building models that perform well on training data but fail to generalize.
 3. **Selection Bias**: Using non-representative training data that doesn't reflect the true distribution.
 4. **Ignoring Feature Correlations**: Not accounting for dependencies between features.
-5. **Inappropriate Evaluation Metrics**: Choosing metrics that don't align with the problem's goals[^1].
+5. **Inappropriate Evaluation Metrics**: Choosing metrics that don't align with the problem's goals.

-Bishop's probabilistic framework helps address many of these issues by explicitly modeling uncertainty and providing principled ways to regularize models and avoid overfitting[^1].
+Bishop's probabilistic framework helps address many of these issues by explicitly modeling uncertainty and providing principled ways to regularize models and avoid overfitting.

 ## Ensemble Methods